Grotto of Miracles

-Grotto of Miracles is the second studio album by American experimental rock band Sun City Girls.
+Grotto of Miracles is the second studio album by the American experimental rock band Sun City Girls.
 It was released in 1986 by Placebo Records.
-Like many Sun City Girls LPs, Grotto of Miracles has become a collector's item.
+Like many of the band's LPs, Grotto of Miracles has since become a collector's item.

 Critical reception

 Trouser Press wrote: "With demented lyrical concepts and such offbeat accessories as antelope bells, chimes and temple blocks, Grotto of Miracles is an ethnic stew that shows enormous creative growth."
 The Chicago Reader wrote that the band's "wiggy instrumentals were flavored by surf rock, jazz, and noise, and would give way to pummeling art rock, nonsensical rants, and meandering improvisation."
 Perfect Sound Forever praised the "beautiful, Rick [Bishop]-heavy, unusually near-accessible first side."
 Maximum Rocknroll called the album "very musical, poetic, downright pretty, distinctively ugly, the great acid experience or background music."

 Track listing

 Personnel

 Adapted from the Grotto of Miracles liner notes.